AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

 Another way to create unique markers is to set an image (or an array of images) as an argument for {api:anychart.core.map.series.Marker#fill}**.fill()**{api} and {api:anychart.core.map.series.Marker#hoverFill}**.hoverFill()**{api} methods.
 The following sample describes this in details:

 ```
-    // set the link for the directory with images
+    // set the link for the image
     var image_link = 'http://cdn.bolshoyvopros.ru/files/users/images/67/48/67482812be439b0d3fb1b144a87281ec.jpg';

-    // set the images for dots of the series defined by latitude and longtitude in normal state
+    // set the images for dots of the ACME series in normal state
     series_ACME.fill(function () {
     if (this.index >= 0) {
         return {